XxXSergioTacchiniXxX/bemg/README.md

 Generation of scss BEM classes from html-like files.

 The simplest CLI utility that generates SCSS markup according to BEM notation.
 The utility accepts only one parameter - the path to the desired file.
 As a result, SCSS with blocks, elements and BEM modifiers is returned to the standard output.
-It works similarly to the functionality of YOU Helper.
+It works similarly to the functionality of [BEM Helper](https://marketplace.visualstudio.com/items?itemName=Box-Of-Hats.bemhelper).

 Example: